Best Online Education Programs in Washington (2026)

 How does Education pay in Washington compare to other states?

-Washington salaries are approximately 35.7% higher than the national average for education roles.
+Washington offers competitive wages for education professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Washington a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for education in Washington?